-The most popular approach to executive-level selling is the least effective, according to new academic research from Corporate Visions.
+The most popular approach to executive-level selling is the least effective, according to behavioral research from B2B DecisionLabs and Corporate Visions.

 Conventional wisdom about executive selling says that if you want to talk with an executive, you need to talk like an executive.
 You need to offer up relevant case studies, ROI calculations, and quantified strategic results as the price of entry.

 But that advice is over two decades old—popularized at a time when you had limited access to executive decision-makers and almost always had to finesse your way around the gatekeeper.

 Sellers today have multiple, more direct paths to C-suite selling, yet getting through that boardroom door is harder than ever.
 And if your sales message doesn’t resonate with that busy executive, they’ll brush it aside without a second thought.